 Note: If the undesired behavior is self-rewarding, such as chewing furniture or getting into the trash, ignoring your dog is not the best idea.
 Instead, redirect your dog's attention to a healthy activity that rewards, such as playing with a toy or going through training exercises.Continue to 9 of 10 below.

 09 of 10

 Calling Your Dog to You for Something Unpleasant

-If you have... to do something your dog won't like (such as a bath or a nail trim), simply go and get him instead of calling him.
+If you have to do something your dog won't like (such as a bath or a nail trim), simply go and get him instead of calling him.
 If you are angry about something, try to calm yourself down before issuing any kind of command/cue to your dog.
-Remember that your dog will learn nothing from being punished or yelled at after the undesirable behavior occurs.Continue to 9 of 10 below.
+Remember that your dog will learn nothing from being punished or yelled at after the undesirable behavior has already occurred.

 10 of 10

 Failing to Proof Behaviors